AI for Financial Advisors

 Spend 2–3 minutes per client review adding your personal touch — a note about their recent vacation, a comment on their daughter's wedding.
 The AI got you 90% there; you add the 10% that makes it feel human.

-OpenClaw emails each client their personalized quarterly review, sends meeting invites for those due for a sit-down, and logs everything back to your CRM.
-Post-meeting, you dictate notes and OpenClaw formats them for compliance filing.
+After you approve each review, Claude Code emails it to the client, sends meeting invites for those due for a sit-down, and logs everything back to your CRM.
+Post-meeting, you dictate notes and Claude Code formats them for compliance filing.

 Time & Cost Savings for Financial Advisors